The world’s 1st digital RF EPSON R-D1

 The R-D1 is equipped with a clock-like analog meter and a rotating LCD panel, making it a fun camera in contrast to the practicality of the later LEICA M8.

-Although the sensor is APS-C, I feel that it is a very advanced technology to have the digital part housed in the mechanism of a film camera BESSA without making the camera too large.
+Although the sensor is APS-C, I think it is a very high level of technology to have the digital part housed in the mechanism of a film camera BESSA without making the camera too large.

 2.Usage

-APS-C size sensors cannot use the focal length of a 35mm lens as is, but with lenses such as wide-angle lenses where the amount of light in the peripheral areas drops and image quality deteriorates, there is the advantage that you can use only the good image quality in the center, even though you lose some of the individuality of the lens.
+APS-C size sensors cannot use the focal length of a 35mm lens as it is, but with lenses such as wide-angle lenses where the amount of light in the peripheral areas drops and image quality deteriorates, it has the advantage of being able to use only the good image quality in the center, although it means giving up some of the lens’ individuality.

-Also, taking advantage of the fact that the camera does not have a mirror box, it is very thin and light, and it matches well with the small Cosina Voigtlander Color Skopar lenses rather than large lenses with large apertures.
+In addition, the camera is very thin and light, taking advantage of the fact that it does not have a mirror box, and it matches well with the small Cosina Voigtlander Color Skopar lenses rather than large lenses with large apertures.

 This R-D1 is the camera that got me hooked on rangefinder cameras, and I used it for three years from 2005 to 2007, while the manufacturer adjusted the vertical misalignment of the viewfinder, which is a problem with this camera, several times, before moving on to the LEICA M8.

-In the 2020s, the number of used cameras that work properly has decreased, and they are rarely seen on the market, and even if you do see one, it is quite expensive, so I probably won’t use it again.
+As the 2020s begin, there are fewer used R-D1s in working order, and they are rarely seen on the market, and even if you do see one, it is quite expensive, so I probably won’t use it again.

 What’s unfortunate about this camera is that it only underwent minor changes, and the second-generation R-D2 was never released.
 It’s easy to imagine that it would have been difficult for Epson, whose main business is not the camera body, to continue the business as the costs of developing and manufacturing digital cameras increased.